-The Equestria Girls movies give off a similar vibe as many of the Barbie movies, which also typically center a group of friends who learn that they have to either work as one, find the power within, or another incredibly cheesy and cliché moral in order to defeat the antagonist.
+The Equestria Girls movies give off a similar vibe as many of the Barbie movies, which also typically center a group of friends who learn that they have to either work as one, find the power within, or another incredibly cheesy and cliché moral in order to defeat an antagonist.

-Both Barbie and Equestria Girls movies seem very childish in narrative and plot at first, but are actually quite entertaining and tell a solid story that can keep an older animation-loving audience captivated.
-Additionally, the amount of “girl power” that the My Little Pony movies (and series as a whole) emits is solid.
+Both the Barbie and Equestria Girls movies seem very childish in narrative and plot at first, but are actually quite entertaining and tell a solid story that can keep an older animation-loving audience captivated.
+Additionally, the amount of “girl power” that the My Little Pony movies, and series as a whole, emits is solid without being preachy.
 Although My Little Pony: Friendship is Magic has two male directors involved in its production, female developer Lauren Faust is responsible for its creation.
 And although I’ve only seen a small handful of episodes, so far there aren’t any negative female portrayals in the series—in fact, the female characters, which make up the majority of the cast, are portrayed as strong, brave, and powerful.

 Overall, the appeal of Equestria Girls is strong, and has reopened my mind to picking up My Little Pony: Friendship is Magic once again.
-I’m not saying that the two should be compared, but I tactlessly put Avatar: The Legend of Korra down after a couple of episodes before a friend convinced me to give it another try, all because it didn’t seem as great as ite predecessor The Last Airbender
+I’m not saying that the two should be compared, but I tactlessly put Avatar: The Legend of Korra down after a couple of episodes before a friend convinced me to give it another try, all because it didn’t seem as great as its predecessor The Last Airbender.